Luco-Dev/ti_es_gps_package/readme.md

 ## Author

-Developed by [Your Name].
+Developed by Luco Berkouwer.
 Feel free to fork this repository for your own use or to contribute improvements.
 If you make enhancements or fixes, consider submitting a pull request so the community can benefit too.